-Generally, donations made to GoFundMe campaigns are considered personal gifts, and as such, are not taxed as income.
-The IRS does not consider fundraising proceeds a taxable source of income, however, you could still owe taxes, depending on how the funds were used and if anything was provided in exchange.
-Principal Laura Da Fonseca shares if you are the recipient of a GoFundMe campaign be sure to keep good record of donations received and consult your tax advisor.
-In most instances, the organization will not report your donations as income at the end of the year, nor will they issue any tax documents.
+Generally, contributions made to “crowdfunding” campaigns (such as GoFundMe) are considered to be personal gifts, and as such, are not taxed as income to the recipient.
+The IRS does not consider fundraising proceeds a taxable source of income.
+However, you could still owe taxes, depending on how the funds were used and if anything was provided in exchange.
+If you are the recipient of a crowdfunding campaign, be sure to keep good records of contributions received and consult your tax advisor.

 Let’s look at crowdfunding in general.
-Two key factors are important with regard to tax liability:
+Two key factors are important with regard to determining if there is a tax liability:

 - What was the campaign organizer’s intent?

-- Did the supporters receive goods and/or services in exchange for their donations?
+- Did the supporters receive goods and/or services in exchange for their contributions?

 Intent and Exchange

 If the organizer’s intent was to raise funds in exchange for goods and/or services, the raised funds are considered taxable business income by the IRS.
-For example, if an organizer wants to raise funds to kickstart the production of a musician’s new CD and he/she says you will receive a “free” copy of the CD for your “donation”, the funds will be taxable to the organization.
-If however, you receive an ownership interest in the business in exchange for your funds, this is considered a nontaxable contribution to the capital of the business.
+For example, if an organizer wants to raise funds to kick-start the production of a musician’s new CD and he/she says you will receive a “free” copy of the CD for your contribution, the funds will be taxable to the organizer.
+If, instead, you receive an ownership interest in the business in exchange for your funds, this is considered a non-taxable contribution to the capital or equity of the business.

-If the organizer’s intent was to raise funds to cover costs of life events, medical expenses, etc. and no one received any goods and/or services in exchange for their contribution, the income would be considered a gift.
+If the organizer’s intent was to raise funds to cover the costs of life events, medical expenses, etc. and no one received any goods and/or services in exchange for their contribution, the income would be considered a gift.
 Gifts (as mentioned above) are not considered income.
-For example, if an organizer wants to raise funds for college expenses for a family who lost their father/husband, the donation would NOT be taxable.
+For example, if an organizer wants to raise funds for the college expenses of a child who lost a parent, the contributions to the campaign would NOT be taxable.